PirkkaRannikko/Identity-Service-Broker-API/README.md

 * Client identifier

-  Your service is identified by a unique client identifier string, which Checkout will generate for you.
-Basically this is the Merchant ID you get when you place on order to Checkout in https://checkout.fi/verkkokauppiaalle/tilaus/ .
+  Your service is identified by a unique client identifier string, which OP will generate for you during the onboarding process.

-* Client secret

-  A shared secret (a password really) to authenticate your service to the Checkout API.
-Checkout will generate the client secret and provide it to you.
-In the future you can get from Checkout’s Extranet.

-* Checkout OIDC authorization endpoint
+* OP OIDC authorization endpoint

-  The Checkout OIDC authorization endpoint for production use is `https://isb.isb.checkout.fi/authorize`.
-For testing please use the sandbox endpoint `https://isb.isb-sandbox.checkout-developer.fi/authorize`.
+  The OP OIDC authorization endpoint for production use is `https://isb.op.fi/authorize`.
+For testing please use the sandbox endpoint `https://isb-test.op.fi/authorize`.

-* Checkout OIDC token endpoint
+* OP OIDC token endpoint

-  The Checkout OIDC token endpoint for production use is `https://isb.isb.checkout.fi/token`.
-For testing please use the sandbox endpoint `https://isb.isb-sandbox.checkout-developer.fi/token`.
+  The OP OIDC token endpoint for production use is `https://isb.op.fi/token`.
+For testing please use the sandbox endpoint `https://isb-test.op.fi/token`.

-* Checkout OIDC profile endpoint
+* OP OIDC profile endpoint

-  The Checkout OIDC profile endpoint for production use is `https://isb.isb.checkout.fi/profile`.
-For testing please use the sandbox endpoint `https://isb.isb-sandbox.checkout-developer.fi/profile`.
+  The OP OIDC profile endpoint for production use is `https://isb.op.fi/profile`.
+For testing please use the sandbox endpoint `https://isb-test.op.fi/profile`.
 This endpoint provides exactly the same information as the token endpoint and as such is redundant.

+* RSA keypair to sign requests

+   Signing is used for verifying that requests originate from the SP.
+Signing is used in requests to two endpoints: /oauth/authorize and /oauth/token.

+To generate a 2048 bit RSA key run the command `openssl genrsa -out private.pem 2048` (you could replace the filename private.pem with one of your own choosing).

 * RSA keypair to decrypt identity token

-  Checkout will encrypt the identity token identifying the user with your public key and you will have to decrypt it with your private key.
+  OP will encrypt the identity token identifying the user with your public key and you will have to decrypt it with your private key.
+Keys are generated the same way as signing keys.
+Both encryption and signing public keys must be published in the SP's JKWS endpoint.
+Keep the private portions of these keypairs private.

-  To generate a 2048 bit RSA key run the command `openssl genrsa -out private.pem 2048` (you could replace the filename private.pem with one of your own choosing).
-Keep this key private.
-To export the public portion, run the command `openssl rsa -in private.pem -pubout`.
-Register the public key with Checkout, but make sure the key you share begins with `-----BEGIN PUBLIC KEY-----`.
-Checkout will provide an initial keypair for you.
-In the future you can set them from Checkout's Extranet.

-* Checkout's RSA certificate
+* OP JWKS endpoint

-  Identity tokens are signed by Checkout to protect their content.
-You must verify the signature against Checkout's certificate.
-Note that the certificate is rolled over at times.
-You should support having two valid certificates (old and new) to handle the transition to a new certificate without downtime.
-Checkout will provide you with the current RSA certificate.
-In the future you can get them from Checkout's Extranet.
+  Identity tokens are signed by OP to protect their content.
+You must verify the signature against OP's public key which can be fetched from the OP JWKS endpoint `https://isb.op.fi/jwks/broker`.
+For testing please use the sandbox endpoint `https://isb-test.op.fi/jwks/broker`.
+Note that the keys are rolled over at times.
+The endpoint may contain several valid keys.
+You may safely cache keys for at most one day.
+When fetching keys from endpoint you must verify the TLS certificate to ensure that the keys are genuine.

 ## 3. Security concerns

-- Client secret and private RSA key must be protected and not revealed to users.
+- Private RSA keys must be protected and not revealed to users.
-- Client secret and keys should be rotated every now and then.
+- The keys should be rotated every now and then.
+When depracating a key you should remove it from your JWKS endpoint at least one day before deactivating it to prevent disruptions to service.
+We may cache your public keys for up to one day on the ISB.
-- Client secret or keys must not be sent to the user's browser.
+- Keys must not be sent to the user's browser.
 I.e. processing the identification should be done server side, not in browser side Javascript.

 ## 4. Flow with hosted Identity Service Broker UI